alien-cyber/delta_sysad_task1/README.md

 and the text file contains some data in the format suitable for working with this aliases

-for userGen alias mentee and mentor details sjould ne given by the user
+for userGen alias mentee and mentor details should be given by the user